Duncan-Wood/Coping-Corner-Frontend/README.md

 - npm start to run app in localhost

 ## Future Updates
-Coping Corner was our first PERN app and it was created in one week.
-As a result, there is a lot more we would like to add!<br/>
+Coping Corner is our first PERN app and it was created in one week.
+As a result, there is a lot more we would like to add!
+For example:<br/>
 - Users can access comments with full CRUD operations
 - Users can edit the contents of their resources rather than only the likes
 - Users will be able to search through resources based on Types and Feelings in addition to Title and Content